tanghyd/spiir/README.md

 #### Optional Dependencies

-Sometimes optional dependencies may be required by the user, such as certain distribution implementatinos by PyCBC.
+Sometimes optional dependencies may be required by the user, such as certain distribution implementations by PyCBC.
 To install these, we can instead add an extra tag to our install as follows:

   ```
   pip install .[pycbc]